michael-makhoul/vercel-tabroom-info-api/README.md

 # vercel-tabroom-info-api
 An unofficial API created to query information such as tournaments, events, entries, rounds, and pairings.
 This is the vercel repository for python runtime with serverless functions.
+This is modified to be easily uploaded to a Vercel instance.

 # Setup
 ## Import from GitHub
   Import the Git repository to a new project on Vercel.
 ## Environment Variables
 Setup environment variables to store the cookie, username, and password.
 Replace the username and password below with the respective account that you want to use.
-> :warning: **These variables are stored as environment variables:** Implement encryption if you want them to be secure!
+> :warning: **These variables are stored as environment variables:** Implement encryption (Vercel should auto-encrypt these) if you want them to be secure!
 ```
 TABROOM_COOKIE=" "
 USERNAME="username"